CiscoDevNet/NX-SDK/README.md

     ```

 ### b) Get NXSDK toolkit
-  - NOTE: ENXOS SDK docker image already has NX-SDK V1.0 installed in /NX-SDK (default location).
+  - ENXOS SDK docker image already has NX-SDK V1.0 installed in /NX-SDK (default location).
     ```
       export NXSDK_ROOT=/NX-SDK (by default)

-      !NOTE: If NX-SDK is installed in any other location other than default /NX-SDK then its mandatory to set NXSDK_ROOT to the right location. export NXSDK_ROOT= <absolute-path-to-NX-SDK> (if not default /NX-SDK)

-      cd $NXSDK_ROOT
-      ls (Makefile  README.md  doc  examples  include  python  rpm  src  stubs)
     ```

-  - NOTE: To get latest version of NX-SDK do git pull of NX-SDK.
+  - If NX-SDK is installed in any other location other than default /NX-SDK then
+    its mandatory to set NXSDK_ROOT to the right location.
     ```
-      cd /NX-SDK
-      git pull
+      export NXSDK_ROOT= <absolute-path-to-NX-SDK> (if not default /NX-SDK)
     ```

+  - To get latest version of NX-SDK do git pull of NX-SDK.
+    ```
+      cd $NXSDK_ROOT
+      ls (Makefile  README.md  doc  examples  include  python  rpm  src  scripts stubs) git pull
+    ```
-  - Refer to API usage and sample applications and develop your application based on your needs.
+  - Refer to API usage and sample applications to develop your application based on your needs.

 ## 2. Building Custom Applications
   - C++ Application